Why do we need this research?

-In this project, our researchers are gathering lots of information from hospital and GP records.
+In this project, our researchers are gathering together lots of information about the health of women and their babies, including the results of routine blood samples.
 This will help them understand when and why diseases happen as mothers and their children age.
-They will also bring together the results of routine blood samples taken from pregnant women and babies to help us work out how signs of disease begin early in life.

-At the moment in England, this information is scattered across lots of different places, making it difficult to use for research.
-Tommy’s are supporting a partnership between doctors, scientists, and IT specialists to help bring all this information together and carry on collecting it in one place from now on.
+In England, this information is scattered across lots of different places, making it difficult to use for research.
+Tommy’s are supporting a partnership between doctors, scientists and IT specialists to help bring all this information together in one place.
 This is called eLIXIR, or early-LIfe data cross-Linkage in Research.

 What difference will this project make?